-Please note: the priority application deadline for this scholarship is February 2, 2015, whether you have been accepted to the law school or are still awaiting a decision.
+The Public Service Scholarship application is included in the JD application.
+Your application should be complete by February 1, 2016 for priority consideration for the Public Service Scholarship.
 The Committee begins reviewing applications at that time, and continues to meet until all scholarships have been awarded.
 Those applicants who have not yet been accepted for admission will be considered on a rolling basis once admitted only if the Committee has not yet awarded all the scholarships at the time of their acceptance.
 Late scholarship applications may be reviewed if all Public Service Scholars have not yet been confirmed.

 After notification of the awards, but before funds are disbursed, Public Service Scholarship recipients must sign a statement acknowledging their intention to enter a career in public service law and their moral obligation to re-pay Boston College Law School, at a minimum, the actual value of the scholarship money received if they do not work for at least five (5) years in public service after graduation.
 Public Service Scholars who work less than five (5) years in public service are expected to repay the scholarship for whatever part of the five (5) year commitment that remains.
 Public Service Scholars are expected to work for a public interest organization (as described below) after graduation.
 The Committee will conduct individual exit interviews with Public Service Scholars in March of their final year to discuss their career plans.